rngadam/uwh/specification.md

 - **Team and Role Indicators:**
   - **Team Colors:** Red vs. Blue.
   - **Role Labels:** Displayed as text near each player (e.g., LF, RW, CB).

 ---

-## Applications
-This 2D simulation is designed for:
-- **Tactical Analysis:** Understanding team formations and strategies.
-- **Educational Use:** Teaching the rules and dynamics of Underwater Hockey.
-- **Entertainment:** Providing a simplified, engaging version of the sport.

----